Downtown Paris Master Plan: The Downtown Dig

 This is partially related to the changes of downtown, but is there any communication or plans of having a bus system in town?
 Making a more connected and accessible town means less car-centric, and with Paris growing so much, having another way to get around is incredibly important.
 People want more parking because that’s the only way to get around without buses and bike lanes, so incorporating at least some public transportation that isn’t the Brant Transit (another car) is very important.
 Apart from this, this project seems like a good plan.

-Greyson asked about 1 month ago
+Greyson asked 9 months ago

 Thank you for your question.
 The County is unique in providing a fully funded, curb-to-curb public transportation service, as many small / medium rural municipalities either do not offer transit, do not offer curb-to-curb and / or do not fund the service, making it reliant on grants.
 As there continues to be demand for enhanced public transportation services in the County of Brant, County staff have been directed to explore options for fixed route and specialized transit, for Council’s consideration as part of future budget deliberations.